enkidevs/curriculum/General/Networking/a-request-example.md

 ---
 ## Practice

-??? indicates the type of files accepted by the browser.
+The type of files that the server should return are specified in the

+??? header

 * Accept
-* GET
+* User-Agent
 * Accept-Encoding
+* Content-Type

 ---
 ## Revision

+Details about the browser are contained inside the

-??? identifies the browser.
+??? header

 * User-Agent
+* Accept
-* If-Modified-Since
+* Referer
-* keep-alive
+* Connection